jhofstee/siwi2way/README.txt

 siwi2way_oat_2_36_0_ethernet.dwl
 for the FXT with the ethernet IESM card.
 It does not support gprs!

-create a account at http://www.pubnub.com
+create a account at http://www.pubnub.com (or use demo/demo till 1 feb 2012)
+Start the firmware or the exe file and type the following (not the #..):

 # be verbose
 at+vind=1